KokkinosThanos/The-Solar-System/README.md

 A full-stack application made with GraphQL !

-Τhis is a web site is about the solar system and presents some basic information about it.
+Τhis is a web site about the solar system and presents some basic information about it.

 By the tehnichal side there are three parts.
 The Mysql database, the Express server and the client-side.